Yeetoxic/LevelUp/README.md

 ---
 ## **Conclusion**
-The **Habit Breaker App** aims to provide a straightforward way to track and overcome bad habits while lightly encouraging good ones.
+The **LevelUp app** aims to provide a straightforward way to track and overcome bad habits while lightly encouraging good ones.
 By using a **simple XP system, streak tracking, and minimal UI**, the app will be easy to use while still being effective.
 The focus on solo use ensures that development stays manageable within the semester timeframe.